koraykutanoglu/elk-stack-and-filebeat-charts-yaml/README.md

-# Edited bitnami charts yml files for ELK Stack and Filebeat installation
+# ELK Stack And Filebeat Yaml

 The yaml files in this repo are designed to be used when installing bitnami on kubernetes.